brandtkeller/AreYouAlive/README.md

 (Future - Owners can configure webhooks for sending Alerts to Chat applications)

-## Current Work-In-Progress
-- Conversion to a proper project structure
-- consume a json file and iterate over it
-- Re-Introduce the REST server

 ### Education
 This project also serves as an introductory project for learning some Golang concepts.